-Not everyone is an artist at heart but whether I like it or not it is who I am and once I accepted the lifestyle, it beautifully cemented my passion for all things aesthetic in all facets to help me express myself.
-In fact, my passion for design/creativity bred itself in all forms: style, architecture, home decor, online branding, dance, the list goes on.
-The way you can create culture simply based off creativity and experience is what I live and breath now.
+After moving to Tulsa in 2022, I was able to gain bits of my soul back.
+Once I was able to accept the lifestyle of art & design, it beautifully cemented my passion for all things aesthetic in all facets to help me express myself.
+In fact, my passion for design/creativity bred itself in all forms: style, architecture, home decor, branding, dance, the list goes on.
+It's beautiful how you can create culture simply based off creativity and experience.
+It is what I live and breath now.
 People say “enjoy the journey, not just the destination.”
-In my eyes, the best way to enjoy the journey is by staying weird, staying true to you, and expressing yourself freely!
-Who cares what others think?
-Not us here!
+In my eyes, the best way to enjoy the journey is by staying true to you, and expressing yourself freely!

 I lived and breathed the dance world.
-I even went to a military-like college and got a BFA in Dance Performance.
+I even went to college and got a BFA in Dance Performance.
 You could say I established a very professional way of life attending one of the strictest performing arts colleges in the country.
 I immediately moved to Los Angeles and WHAM!
-I got slapped in the face hard with its culture.
-I fell in love with the west coast, the style, the vibe, the people, and quickly knew I had found a piece of my soul that was missing here.
-This palm tree filled opportunity driven city engulfed me like a love letter.
+I got slapped in the face hard with its culture, especially after growing up in the suburbs.
+I fell in love with the west coast, the style, the vibe, the people, and quickly knew I had found a piece of my soul that was missing there.
+This palm tree filled, opportunity driven city engulfed me like a love letter.

 During my years residing in the City of Angels, I’ve been through a lot of life… a lot of self growth from my childhood, a lot of pain, a lot of personal accomplishments, and it’s been a mission of mine to bring others through their introspection, personal growth, and self expression.